Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_dotnet.md

 Within your Basis Theory account, create a new Application.
 To create a new application, head to our portal [here](https://portal.basistheory.com/applications/create) — this Application’s API Key will enable you to authenticate with the Basis Theory platform and create Tokens within your Tenant.

 ### 3.1 Enter an Application Name
-This name allows you to identify this application in the future — for this tutorial enter “Ruby Quickstart”.
+This name allows you to identify this application in the future — for this tutorial enter .NET Quickstart”.

 <img src="/assets/images/getting_started/application_name_dotnet.png" />